kimtore/pms/README.md

 ### PMS

 PMS connects to the MPD server specified in the `MPD_HOST` and `MPD_PORT` variables.
 See `pms --help` for command-line options.

-Configuration files are not implemented yet, but the configuration can be changed while running the program.
+By default, PMS should find your configuration file in `$HOME/.config/pms/pms.conf`.
+If you have defined any of `$XDG_CONFIG_DIRS` or `$XDG_CONFIG_HOME`, PMS will look here for your configuration files.

-The default configuration can be found in [options/defaults.go](options/defaults.go).
+The default configuration can be found in [options/defaults.go](options/defaults.go), and contains| all the different options and commands that can be used.

 ## Contributing